Meet the Team

 National Advisory Board

 In addition to the staff members listed below, the Jack, Joseph and Morton Mandel receives input and guidance from a National Advisory Board composed of local and national leaders in humanities education and community engagement.
-Click here to see the current roster of board members.
+More information about our current roster of board members will be forthcoming.

 Phone: 216-987-2361